LinuxUser255/WebDev/README.md

-# WebDev
+# WebDev - An intentionally vulnerable web app

-An intentionally vulnerable web app
+the code is in tree/master: https://github.com/LinuxUser255/WebDev/tree/master